drupal-media/d8-guide/modules/entity_browser/intro.md

 If your need is to work only with images/files, the module [File Entity Browser](https://drupal.org/project/file_browser) is a very good starting point to get up and running with Entity Browser to provide nice content creation experiences and re-usability of core files/images.
 It also allows you to bulk upload images using a Drag & Drop zone, using the [dropzonejs](../dropzonejs/intro.md) library.

+### Media Entity Browser

+Similarly to the File Entity Browser, the [Media Entity Browser](https://drupal.org/project/media_entity_browser) module is intended to be a good starting point for browsing Media Entities, with some theming to improve the content authoring experience.

 ### Content Browser

 Similarly to the previous example, the [Content Browser](https://drupal.org/project/content_browser) module is intended to be a tool for selecting nodes on your site, and provides out of the box a nicely configured browser with some theming and fine-tuning.